aqli-epic/epi.meta.analysis/README.md

     Most of them are PM<sub>2.5</sub> specific (our main focus), others include all pollutants (PM<sub>2.5</sub>, PM<sub>10</sub>, TSP,
     Ultrafine Particles).
-The type of papers used to generate a given graph is specified within the graph and/or the accompanying text.
+The type of papers used to generate a given graph and other nuances for the graph in question are specified within the graph (as a note) and/or the accompanying text.

 ## Results